tdg5/reqless-rb/README.md

 Running A Worker
 ================

-The Qless ruby worker was heavily inspired by Resque's worker, but thanks to the power of the qless-core lua scripts, it is *much* simpler and you are welcome to write your own (e.g. if you'd rather save memory by not forking the worker for each job).
+The Reqless ruby worker was heavily inspired by Resque's worker, but thanks to the power of the reqless-core lua scripts, it is *much* simpler and you are welcome to write your own (e.g. if you'd rather save memory by not forking the worker for each job).